 We’ve all had hush puppies, but these are truly special.
 Deep fried to a golden brown, these puppies are served with a Cajun remoulade (a sauce made with hard-boiled egg yolks, oil, and vinegar).
-We cannot overemphasized the extra kick Cajun seasonings add.
+We cannot overemphasize the extra kick Cajun seasonings add.

 New Orleans Style Barbecue Shrimp

-A nicely prepared shrimp dish consisting of peeled, tail-on shrimp that has been smothered in New Orleans style barbecue shrimp sauce.
+A nicely prepared shrimp dish consisting of peeled, tail-on shrimp that has been smothered in New Orleans-style barbecue shrimp sauce.
 Served with rice and French bread, the sauce is perfect for dipping your bread.

 This is all for you if you’re feeling hungry (really, really hungry).
 The platter includes shrimp etouffee (a stew of sorts consisting of onion, celery, bell pepper, and spices), chicken gumbo, red beans and rice, fried catfish, hush puppies, and French bread.
-Granted, this is a lot of food, but makes the perfect share-with-a-friend meal if you’re not absolutely starving.
+Granted, this is a lot of food but makes the perfect share-with-a-friend meal if you’re not absolutely starving.

 Argentine Steak Tacos or Taco Bowl

 Not in the mood for seafood (or just aren’t crazy about it)?
-Dee’s offers a number of alternative dishes.
+Dee’s Hang-Out offers a number of alternative dishes.
 One of our favorites is the Argentine Steak Taco Bowl, with steak, shredded cabbage, Monterey Jack cheese, Pico de Gallo, and chimichurri sauce.

 Hang-Out Chocolate Delight

 If you have room for dessert, you certainly have options.
-There’s key lime pie, banana pudding, and this decadent dish that includes crispy cookie crust with layers of rich chocolate and fluffy cream cheese filling.
-It’s enough to make us wonder how many people simply stop by for the dessert.
+There’s key lime pie, banana pudding, and this decadent dish that includes a crispy cookie crust with layers of rich chocolate and fluffy cream cheese filling.
+It’s enough to make us wonder how many people simply stop by for dessert.